GERB: an instrument to understand the climate's caprices

 The ERB is the balance between the radiation coming from the Sun and the outgoing reflected and scattered solar radiation, plus thermal infrared emissions, to space.

 The GERB instrument (Geostationary Earth Radiation Budget), can make a unique contribution to the understanding of the Earth's climate balance, since such measurements have never been carried before from geostationary orbit.
-GERB is planned to fly on MSG-1.
-Similar versions could be flown on MSG-2/3.

 Key GERB design features